 Read through Delta’s policies page regarding service and emotional support animals for complete details.

 4. Which animals can fly in the cabin?

 Only service dogs that have been trained will be allowed to fly without charge and without being in a carrier.
 Animals considered emotional support or comfort animals would not be allowed to travel freely or regarded as service animals.
 These animals could be anything, but they are no longer allowed to travel without a cost and a carrier.

 5. Will I be allowed to travel with my ESA if I have a signed ESA letter for an LMHP?

-Previously, the airlines used to regard the ESA letters but due to repeated complaints against ill-mannered and dangerous animals on board, the airlines no longer accept these letters.
+Previously, the airlines used to regard the emotional support animal letters, but due to repeated complaints against ill-mannered and dangerous animals on board, the airlines no longer accept these letters.